Looking for something to do this weekend?

 Stay tuned for the next entry of People Behind the Scenes as we reveal another one of the individuals that make our store so amazing.

 Hi everyone!
-Im Talia a Senior at Florida State studying English and Communications!
-I come here to ramble about all the awesome things going on in our awesome store and the surrounding Gaines street community!
+My name is Megan Lopez and I am a Senior at Florida State University.
+I am majoring in Retail Merchandising and Product Development.
+I am an intern at Olde Fields and plan to come here and ramble about all the awesome things going on in our store and the surrounding Gaines street community!
 Stop by every week to see whats going on in the neighborhood!